wp-plugins/wpsc-support-tickets/readme.txt

 * Added: Assign specific support staff to a single or multiple departments
 * Added: Option for the ticket creator to choose a specific person from the department admins while creating the ticket (admin must enable this feature, as it's disabled by default)
 * Added: Ability to edit radio, checkboxes, and drop downs

+= 4.7.20 =
+* Fixed: Patched a couple of localization problems

+= 4.7.19 =
+* Added: Starting the process of adding 'department_admins', which will allow the admin to assign specific support staff to a single or multiple departments

 = 4.7.18 =
 * Updated: Minor point release to update the pot file to reflect the added text from 4.7.17